Deng Zhi: Guarding Jiangzhou and pacifying Fuling

 After Zhuge Liang's death in 234, Deng Zhi rose to the positions of Vanguard Military Adviser (前軍師) and General of the Vanguard (前將軍).
 He was also appointed as the nominal Inspector of Yan Province as Yan Province was not Shu territory.
 In addition, he was enfeoffed as a village marquis under the title "Marquis of Yangwu Village" (陽武亭侯).
 Shortly after, he was put in charge of guarding Jiangzhou (江州; present-day Chongqing) near the eastern border of Shu.
+His fame was compared to other border commanders Wang Ping and Ma Zhong.

 When he was at Jiangzhou, Deng Zhi had several exchanges with the Wu emperor Sun Quan, who also sent him expensive gifts on numerous occasions.

 In 243, Deng Zhi was promoted to General of Chariots and Cavalry (車騎將軍) and granted acting imperial authority.

 In 248, the people in Fuling (涪陵; around present-day Pengshui County, Chongqing), a small vassal state under Shu, killed their Commandant and started a rebellion.
 In response, Deng Zhi led troops to attack the rebels, defeated them and executed their leaders.
 Peace was restored in Fuling.